Skip to Content

 Ryzhkov Photography / Shutterstock

 The salmon skin roll utilizes the crispy texture and salty flavor of salmon skins to give this roll a unique flavor and texture.
-The filling typically includes avocado, cucumber and salmon mixed with Japanese mayo.
+The filling typically includes avocado, cucumber, and salmon mixed with Japanese mayo.
 Cooked salmon skins can either be added to the filling or sprinkled over the top of the roll.
 While skeptical at first, I really enjoy the flavor that the combination of these ingredients brings.

 Frequently Asked Questions